he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Champion.md

 ## Shield Block

-You gain the [[Shield Block]] general feat, a reaction that lets you reduce damage with your shield.
+You gain the [[DATABASE/feat/Shield Block|Shield Block]] general feat, a reaction that lets you reduce damage with your shield.

 ## Skill Feats<span class="item-type">Level 2</span>